 The Foodie Guide to Gisborne© NZPocketGuide.com

-Finally, for sweet treats, check out Curbside Kitchen (9 Ballance Street, Whataupoko) for its creative range of in-house-made donuts or Village Berries (126 Ormond Road, Whataupoko) for to try some of New Zealand’s favourite dessert – real-fruit ice cream!
+Finally, for sweet treats, check out Curbside Kitchen (9 Ballance Street, Whataupoko) for its creative range of in-house-made doughnuts.

-For more fine dining recommendations, check out The Luxury Guide to Gisborne.
-More romantic restaurant suggestions can be found in The Honeymoon Guide to Gisborne.
-And cheap eats in The Guide to Gisborne on a Budget.
+For more recommendations, check out fine dining in The Luxury Guide to Gisborne and romantic restaurants in The Honeymoon & Romantic Getaway Guide to Gisborne.

 The Foodie Guide to Gisborne© NZPocketGuide.com